MarcelHB/devguide/book.md

 * He shakes hands with only the very first guest arriving.
 No matter how many others will come, the total number will remain _constant_ at 1.
 * He likes to spend more time with other activities that need more attention the more guests arrive, so after each handshake, he skips some people, and the number of skips doubles every time.
 The number of handshakes grows _logarithmically_ to the number of guests.
 * He patiently waits at the entrance and leaves out no single guest.
-So the number of handshake grows linearly to the number of guests, at factor 2.
+So the number of handshake grows _linearly_ to the number of guests.
 * On the arrival of a new guest, he better walks through the whole location again and greets everyone, as his memory is bad and he did not notice who exactly entered the door.
 We calculate `1 + 2 + 3 + 4 + ...`.
 With `N` guests in total, [this sum](https://en.wikipedia.org/wiki/1_%2B_2_%2B_3_%2B_4_%2B_%E2%8B%AF) can be expressed as `N * (N + 1)` with factor `1/2`, a square of `N`.
 With this policy, in the end there will be a number _quadratically_ grown to the number of guests.
 * Every guest has a seat at some table, and sometimes the guest gets up to a walk for buffet and returns later.
 For each change at the table configuration, the host starts to shake hands with people at the table from the beginning, and over the day, every possible combination of seats being taken occurs at least once.
 Phew.
 That is what an _exponential_ growth of hand-shakes, depending of the number of guests, looks like.